 Wisconsin also wants each charter school to meet the special needs and interests of its community, parents, and students.
 This is what makes each charter school unique.
 While many goals for educating and preparing children are similar, each charter school fulfills a specific local need in education.
 Some charter schools offer a choice to parents and students in the area of curriculum, teaching methodology, and classroom structure.
 Others work to keep that small population of at-risk students from falling through the cracks, offering counseling, personal attention, and support.
 In districts with charter schools, the community, school boards, and parents have identified their public education needs and have established charters that meet them.”

 There are around 250 charter schools in the state.
 There are currently more than 50 Waldorf-inspired public charter schools in the US, most of them K-8 charter schools.
 The Tomorrow River School District will have the first Waldorf-inspired charter school in Wisconsin.
 There was a public Waldorf School in Milwaukee which is no longer operating.
 Furthermore, there are currently 1,000 Waldorf schools in 91 countries.
 In doing your own research, you may find these numbers vary.
 This is because there are schools in different stages of development and sometimes developing Waldorf schools get included in the total and sometimes not.

 What grades does the charter school consist of?

 The charter school accommodates pre-kindergarten through 6th grade.
 The charter school may expand to 8th grade depending on interest and space.
 There are such things as Waldorf high schools, but at this time we do not anticipate accommodating those grades.

 What will differentiate the charter school from the Amherst public school?

-The charter school teachs an adapted form of the Waldorf method.
+The charter school teaches an adapted form of the Waldorf method guided by the core principles of Public Waldorf Education.
 Visit our Education page to find out more.

 How is a charter school funded?